Skip to Main Content

 DaVinci Certified Workflows

-Japan's first DaVinci Certified Trainer based in Tokyo, with full color grading and finishing pipelines meeting Japanese broadcast and international standards.
+Japan's first DaVinci Certified Trainer is based in Tokyo.
+Full grading and finishing pipelines meet both Japanese broadcast and global standards.

 On Location